fonoster/fonoster/README.md

     -f 02_sipnet.yml up
 ```

-Finally, once all the services are up an running initialize `PF` with:
+Finally, once all the services are up an running initialize server with:

 ```bash
 docker-compose -f init.yml up